IsaacDulin/AppstractReader/README.md

 bibliography will be parsed and read to the .mp3 file.
 The file will read the title, author(s), journal, year, and abstract (if available) of each entry in the .bib file.

+Once you have the .mp3 file, you can load it onto iTunes or any other song player.
+You can also load it onto a Garmin or another smart watch that supports .mp3.

 # Authors